CDSoft/panda/doc/panda.md

 The optional pattern describes the part of the text that will be rendered.
 The format uses the captures defined by the pattern to format the content of the block (`"%1"` if not defined).

+If the block has an input format as a class, its result is parsed according to this format.

 Documentation extraction
 ========================